timescale/docs/CONTRIBUTING.md

 the corresponding file is `timescaledb/how-to-guides/hyperfunctions/<SLUG>/index.md`.

-### Site navigation
+## Site navigation and URL structure

-The documentation site's navigation menu is defined in the `page-index.js` files.
+The documentation site's navigation and URL structure are defined in the `page-index.js` files.
 Each section's `page-index.js` contains the details for that section's landing page and child pages.
 For example:

 ```js
 module.exports = [